Chinese insurtech Waterdrop raises over US$430m in August

 Insurtech continues to develop in Asia

-This is reflective of an in the APAC market that InsurTech Digital recently explored, wherein it was found that insurance companies favouring a digital approach were maintaining a strong position in the market.
+This is reflective of an overall trend in the APAC market that InsurTech Digital recently explored, wherein it was found that insurance companies favouring a digital approach were maintaining a strong position in the market.

 Having an investor like Tencent will likely enhance this element of Waterdrop’s development; Yu Haiyang, MD of Tencent Investment, said in a statement: